-Here’s a link to the full presentation, in PDF form and slightly amended for wider public consumption, recognising that some of the slides, especially the pictures, won’t make overly much sense without the attendant explanation in person.
+I’m no longer posting the PDF of the presentation, but am happy to share that on request, recognising that some of the slides, especially the pictures, won’t make overly much sense without the attendant explanation in person.

 After some controversy over recent years within the EMDR community about the standing of Dr Parnell’s approach to our work, it was particularly rewarding to be able to bring these very positive research results to the conference in the same week that Laurel heard from the EMDR International Association (EMDRIA) in the US that her EMDR training, with its Part III focus on working creatively with attachment, has been unanimously approved by the relevant accreditation committee.

 Thank you to those who took part in the survey, which does, admittedly, still need to (and will) be written up for publication in a peer-reviewed journal.

 And thanks to those hardy 65 or so colleagues at the conference who chose to listen to this presentation rather than attend the competing afternoon workshop with Dolores Mosquera, our very excellent and massively more famous/experienced EMDR colleague/trainer/researcher from Spain.